Stepping into Stewardship: A Resource Guide for Getting Involved

 Get rid of "the weeds" - Curb the attack of invasive exotic plant species on our landscape.
 Learn which ones live nearby and what you can do to stop them from spreading.
 Getting rid of "the weeds" can be a great project for landowners, youth groups, conservation organizations and others.
-Click here for a list of species that have invaded Virginia and to learn how to manage them.
+Click here for a list of the state's invasive species and management information.

 Trail projects - Trails offer transportation alternatives, connect communities, parks and neighborhoods, and provide serene places for families to get away from traffic, noise and pollution.
 They provide a valuable wilderness experience and teach children the importance of natural resources conservation.
 Whether it's hiking, biking or horseback riding, trails are great places to enjoy the outdoors.
 For information on trail building and maintenance opportunities, click here.
 You might also find DCR's Greenways and Trails Toolbox useful as well.

 To help with a trail project, contact your local park, or a state park in your area.
 Click here or call 1-800-933-PARK to find a nearby state park.

 The Virginia Department of Historic Resources (DHR) invites volunteers to work with its artifacts.
 For details, call the chief curator at (804) 367-2323, ext.
 134. Also, take part in Virginia Archaeology Month activities and events, which are held throughout the commonwealth, every October.
 Click here for details on either of these offerings.
 Click here to learn about other DHR educational resources, such as teaching kits, lesson plans and exhibits.